Finding branch-decompositions of matroids, hypergraphs, and more: The algorithm

-\subsection{Constructing a branch-decomposition of $\V$}
+\subsection{Constructing a branch-decomposition of~$\boldsymbol\V$}

-We illustrate how to construct a branch-decomposition of $\V$ when we have a nonempty full set at the root node in Algorithm~\ref{alg:fullset}.
-For each node $x$ of $T^b$, Algorithm~\ref{alg:fullset} constructs $\FF_x$ if $x$ is a leaf, and constructs $\FF_x^+$, $\FF_x^S$, $\FF_x^T$, and $\FF_x$ otherwise.
+\mbox{} We illustrate how to construct a branch-decomposition of~$\V$ when we have a nonempty full set at the root node of $T^b$ in Algorithm~\ref{alg:fullset}.

+{\bf Composition trees.} For each node~$x$ of $T^b$, Algorithm~\ref{alg:fullset} constructs $\FF_x$ if $x$ is a leaf and constructs $\FF_x^+$, $\FF_x^S$, $\FF_x^T$, and $\FF_x$ otherwise.
 In order to describe the $B$-namus in $\FF\in\{\FF_x,\FF_x^+, \FF_x^S, \FF_x^T\}$, we will use a \emph{composition tree} $T^c$ obtained from $T^b$.
 The concept of a composition tree was introduced in~\cite{JKO2016}, which we modified slightly for our problem.
 Note that Algorithm~\ref{alg:fullset} runs along a given rooted binary tree $T^b$ whose every internal node has degree $3$ except the root.
 Here is the definition of a composition tree $T^c$.
-(See Figure~\ref{fig:comptree}.) \begin{itemize} \item The node set of $T^c$ is the disjoint union of $\{v^J,v^S,v^T,v\}$ for each internal node $v$ of $T^b$ and $\{v\}$ for each leaf $v$ of $T^b$. \item For each internal node $v$ of $T^b$ and its two children $v_1$ and $v_2$ in $T^b$, $v_1v^J$, $v_2v^J$, $v^Jv^S$, $v^Sv^T$, $v^Tv$ are the edges in a subtree of $T^c$ induced by $\{v_1,v_2,v^J,v^S,v^T,v\}$. \end{itemize}
+(See Figure~\ref{fig:comptree}.) \begin{itemize} \item The node set of $T^c$ is the disjoint union of $\{v^J,v^S,v^T,v\}$ for each internal node~$v$ of $T^b$ and $\{v\}$ for each leaf $v$ of $T^b$. \item For each internal node~$v$ of $T^b$ and its two children $v_1$ and $v_2$ in $T^b$, $v_1v^J$, $v_2v^J$, $v^Jv^S$, $v^Sv^T$, $v^Tv$ are the edges in a subtree of $T^c$ induced by a node set $\{v_1,v_2,v^J,v^S,v^T,v\}$. \end{itemize}

 We remark that $T^c$ can be obtained from $T^b$ by subdividing every edge that is not incident with a leaf twice.
 Each node of $T^c$ corresponds to each operation in Algorithm~\ref{alg:fullset}.
 There are five kinds of nodes in $T^c$. \begin{enumerate}[(1)] \item \emph{Compare nodes}: nodes $v$ of $T^c$ for all internal nodes $v$ of $T^b$.
-Note that the root is a compare node. \item \emph{Trim nodes} : nodes $v^T$ of $T^c$ for all internal nodes $v$ of $T^b$. \item \emph{Shrink nodes}: nodes $v^S$ of $T^c$ for all internal nodes $v$ of $T^b$. \item \emph{Join nodes}: nodes $v^J$ of $T^c$ for all internal nodes $v$ of $T^b$. \item \emph{Leaf nodes}: leaves $v$ of $T^c$. \end{enumerate}
+Note that the root is a compare node. \item \emph{Trim nodes}: nodes $v^T$ of $T^c$ for all internal nodes $v$ of $T^b$. \item \emph{Shrink nodes}: nodes $v^S$ of $T^c$ for all internal nodes $v$ of $T^b$. \item \emph{Join nodes}: nodes $v^J$ of $T^c$ for all internal nodes $v$ of $T^b$. \item \emph{Leaf nodes}: leaves $v$ of $T^c$. \end{enumerate}